duniter/duniter/doc/Protocol.md

 ##### Definition

-The generic word *certification* is to be used for describing *certification from others*, i.e. *non-self certifications*.
+The generic word *certification*, in UCP, is to be used for describing *certification from others*, i.e. *non-self certifications*.

 ##### Format

-A certification is only the *signature* over a complete self-certification flavoured with a signature date.
+A certification is just *a signature* over a complete self-certification flavoured with a signature date:

+    UID:IDENTIFIER
+    META:TS:TIMESTAMP
+    SIGNATURE
+    META:TS:BLOCK_NUMBER-BLOCK_HASH
+    CERTIFIER_SIGNATURE

+Where:

+* `BLOCK_NUMBER` refers to a block number of the Blockchain, and represents a time reference.
+* `BLOCK_HASH` refers to the fingerprint of the block targeted by `BLOCK_NUMBER`.
+* `CERTIFIER_SIGNATURE` is the signature of the *certifier*.

 ##### Inline format

-Certification may exists under *inline format*, which is a more precise format than just the signature, and described under a simple line.
+Certification may exists under *inline format* which describes the certification under a simple line.
 Here is general structure:

-    PUBKEY_FROM:PUBKEY_TO:TIMESTAMP:SIGNATURE
+    PUBKEY_FROM:PUBKEY_TO:BLOCK_NUMBER:SIGNATURE

 Where

   * `PUBKEY_FROM` is the certification public key
   * `PUBKEY_TO` is the public key whose identity is being certified
-  * `TIMESTAMP` is the certification date
+  * `BLOCK_NUMBER` is the certification time reference
   * `SIGNATURE` is the certification signature

+> Note: BLOCK_HASH is not required in the inline format, since this format aims at being used in the context of a blockchain, where hash can be deduced.
 ##### Example

 If we have the following complete self-certification: